Swizzle-dev/AutoDAQ/README.md

 }
 ```

-2. Replace local_dir with your local wavedumpoutput path, this is where wavedump files from the DAQ will be created.
+2. Replace local_dir and wave_dump_output_dir with your local wavedumpoutput path, this is where wavedump files from the DAQ will be created and where wavedump files will be pulled from for analysis.
 3. Replace analysis_executable with the path where the AlphaCounting_v3.exe file is stored.
 This file takes care of the analysis of the PMT data
 4. Change the password with the nasim_admin@lbc.internal.snolab.ca password
 5. Confirm that it works by executing :